 Compilation of information by Vanessa Pike-Russell and Stacy Griffith

 To keep your hermit crabs healthy and happy their environment should be kept in optimum temperature and humidity levels.
 If you are not able to keep the environment stable then your crabs will weaken and become stressed which will lead to death.
-Hermit crabs are cold blooded creatures and must have a warmish and cooler side to their substrate.
-If your temperature falls below 72oF on a frequent basis you need a reliable and safe method for heating your crabitat.
+Hermit crabs are ectothermic creatures and must have a warmish and cooler side to their substrate.
+If your temperature falls below 75F on a frequent basis you need a reliable and safe method for heating your crabitat.
 Whatever type of under tank heater or other heating method you use, it is STRONGLY recommended that you buy a temperature control device such as a thermostat or rheostat.
 See some examples at the bottom of this page.

 Sources of heating suitable for crabariums/crabitats are:

-• Under tank heat mats or strips
+- Under tank heat mats/pads or strips – ideal solution

 Note: Heat rocks are not considered safe for hermit crabs!

 Here are some examples of suitable products you can use to heat your crabitat.
-Click the links to read more product info

-1. Under-tank heaters
+1. Under-tank heaters AKA heat pads

 UTHs can be used on plastic tanks however, plastic tanks are not recommended for use as permanent crabitat!!

 Heat Strips are manufactured in the same way as mats.
 They are made narrower and are generally used to heat small boxes and the cages used for housing juvenile snakes and some other species.
 The principles of use are the same as those for mats and the same precautions should be exercised.
 In small enclosures the heat build up can be very quick.
-The temperature should be adequately monitored and controlled with a HabiStat thermostat.
+The temperature should be adequately monitored and controlled with a thermostat.

 Multi fixture hoods – Available in a variety of lengths